seyfer/vue-memo-game/README.md

 ## TODO

-- add different cards set size (min 1 card, max 12 cards?)
+- make difficulty dynamic based on data set size and set max/min cards limits
 - add save of score to the local storage and display in table

 ## Project setup